 "Dogs are the gateway to teaching children and others compassion for animals."

-Can you tell us how you got the idea to start a nonprofit with a focus on senior dogs?
+How you did you get the idea to start a nonprofit with a focus on senior dogs?

 About 20 or so years ago, I started volunteering at animal shelters and fell in love with an older dog, but I quickly got my heart broken.
 I came in one day as a volunteer, and she was gone.
 At first, I thought, “Oh, great.
 She was adopted.”
 And then, I heard, “No, she was euthanized.”
 I had no idea.
 She was euthanized because she was older and she’d been there too long and nobody adopted her.
 They needed to make room for younger, more adoptable dogs.